MAIN INTERESTS / RESEARCH AREAS

 • Focus on designing a living-learning space in the absence of commercial toys.

-The aesthetics of atmospheres: spatial rhythms.(2016 - Present).
+The aesthetics of atmospheres: Spatial rhythms.(2016, ongoing).
 UBC Child Care, Vancouver

 • The study of the (interior) spatial design with the focus on simplicity and visual stillness.